 That said, our philosophy is to avoid concentration risk and maintain risk diversification across the major asset classes globally.
 Tactical views can add value, but they are subordinate to our long-term strategic goal of risk diversification.
 One quarter, or even much longer periods, of good or bad returns in any asset class does not change our strategic direction.

 Your fund has the potential to invest in equity markets across the globe.
 What regions look the most attractive to you now?

 Europe looks attractive on the whole, and we like the core markets more than the periphery.
 Eurozone large caps have been beaten down to the point where they provide the best value among the developed markets.
 The macroeconomic prospects for Europe also look better than current market prices suggest; for example, the euro's depreciation during the past year could provide a boost to exports.
 However, market momentum is still against Europe, so our overweightings have been modest thus far.

 We have been most cautious on commodity-sensitive Australia and Canada, as these markets have negative momentum, yet valuations still seem elevated.

 When do you expect interest rates will begin to rise?
-How are you
+How are you mitigating this risk?